yuchingho/University/README.md

-The University of the West of Scotland reposity will contain lectures, lab work, and projects from when I entered to when I graduate.
-My portfolio was created with [Neocities](https://neocities.org/), but have sinced moved over to Wordpress:
+All the lectures, code, and projects made during my time at The University of the West of Scotland are available in one GitHub repository.
+My portfolio was created with [Neocities](https://yuchingho.neocities.org/), but have sinced moved over to Wordpress:

 [Portfolio](https://yuchingho.com/)\
 [Itch](https://yuchingho.itch.io/)